 Takeaways

-Race Against Waste teach children how to be responsible and sustainable.
+Race Against Waste support children in understanding how to be responsible and sustainable, also in textiles.
 In each race, 10 primary schools per municipality compete to collect and repair as much textile as possible.

 They work with local textile collectors, who help them collect textiles and sort them for reuse and recycling.
-More than half of the collected textiles are selected for reuse and put back on the market.
-The ones that cannot be reused, are recycled.
+More than half of the collected textiles are selected for reuse, being put back on the market.
+The textiles that cannot be reused, are recycled.

 Yearly stats

-- 450 Dutch schools involved in Textile waste and E-waste races, reaching 200 000 children, parents, friends, and neighbours
+- 700 Dutch, Spanish, German, and French schools involved in Textile and E-waste races, reaching some 300 000 children, parents, friends, and neighbours

 Learn more about Race Against Waste